deepjavalibrary/djl/example/doc/InferenceTutorial.md

  ./gradlew -Dmain=software.amazon.ai.example.SsdExample run --args="-p build/ -n resnet50_ssd_model -i {PATH_TO_IMAGE} -l {OUTPUT_DIR}"
  ```

- When we run inference on the image of the kitten, this is the output generated.
+ When you run inference on the image of the dog and the cat, this is the output generated.

 ![image](img/cat_dog_detected.jpg)